Note

 The following examples are some queries you can try:

-Is Defender running on this device?
+- Is Defender running on this device?

-Show me the last 5 app crash events on this device.
+- Show me the last 5 app crash events on this device.

-What are the top 10 processes using the most memory on this device?
+- What are the top 10 processes using the most memory on this device?

-Show me expired certificates on this device.
+- Show me expired certificates on this device.

-Show me the last 20 most recently created files in C:\Windows\folderPath
+- Show me the last 20 most recently created files in C:\Windows\folderPath

-Does this device support TPM 2.0?
+- Does this device support TPM 2.0?

-Show me drivers on this device grouped by provider name.
+- Show me drivers on this device grouped by provider name.

 Note

-Copilot can only generate queries for requests related to the properties that device query support.
+Copilot can only generate queries for requests related to the properties that device query supports.
 You can't use this feature to ask Copilot for details about the device beyond what is available in device query.
 For a full list of supported properties in device query, go to Device query.

-Query multiple devices
+Query many devices

 The following examples are some queries you can try:

-- Which devices haven't been encrypted?
+- Which devices aren't encrypted?

 - Show me Windows 11 devices.